Lacrymology/states/doc/intro.rst

 been chosen because they support some form or an other of high-availability (HA) or high-performance (HP).

-Actually, thee HA and/or HP features aren't all turned on in current version of the states in that repository.
+Actually, the HA and/or HP features aren't all turned on in current version of the states in that repository.

 Only the following support both HA and HP: